oracle-livelabs/goldengate/ggma-topologies/cascading-topology-uc-admin-client/cascading-topology-admin-client.md

 * Test the output to show replication across the environment connected using a Cascading topology configuration.

 ### Prerequisites

 This lab assumes that you have completed the tasks in <b>"Task 1: Load the Oracle GoldenGate and Database Environment"</b> in <b>Lab 3: Initialize Environment</b>.

+This lab assumes that you have completed the tasks in <b>"Task 1: Load the Oracle GoldenGate and Database Environment"</b> in <b>Lab 3: Initialize Environment</b>.